 As a result, these were physically very fit, strong, and probably quite ferocious dogs to cope with this horrendous ‘game’.

 He doesn’t look a great deal like the modern Bulldog of today.

 Bull baiting become illegal in 1835, and the breed was kept alive by some enthusiasts, who began selectively breeding the ancestors of our modern dogs.

-Some claim that the original Bull dogs were crossed with Pugs, which explains the receding muzzle and the diminishing size.
+Some claim that the original Bulldogs were crossed with Pugs, which explains the receding muzzle and their small size.